christianwgd/django-bootstrap5-dark-mode-switch/README.md

 ## Getting Started

-You need to have [django-bootstrap5](https://django-bootstrap5.readthedocs.io/en/latest/) installed.
+You need to have [django-bootstrap5](https://django-bootstrap5.readthedocs.io/en/latest/) >= 24.2 installed.

 Add the app to your settings.py:

 ```
 INSTALLED_APPS = [
     ...,
-    'dark-mode-switch',
+    'dark_mode_switch',
     ...,
 ]
 ```

-Include the css file:
+Include the css file in your base template:

 ```
 {% block bootstrap5_extra_head %}